Short-stay visas for the Schengen area

 The Short-Stay Schengen Visa allows you to stay in the Schengen area for a maximum of 90 days within a period of 180 days.
 Non-visa nationals (green countries on the map) are also allowed to stay for that same period of time.
 Your passport will get a stamp registering your date of entry and the border authorities might verify if you didn't overstay when you are exiting the Schengen area again.

-This means that whenever you are visiting the Schengen-area, you should count back 180 days, making sure not to stay longer than the maximum of 90 days in the Schengen-area during that 180-day period.
+This means that whenever you are visiting the Schengen area, you should count back 180 days, making sure not to stay longer than the maximum of 90 days in the Schengen area during that 180-day period.
 Every day in every Schengen state counts, so be aware that when you are travelling up and down to different Schengen states the different stays add up.
 Not sure how many days you are allowed to stay?
-Use the European Commission’s short-stay visa calculator.
+Use the European Commission’s short-stay visa calculator or the Schengen Visa Calculator.

 - Will I be allowed to work while visiting?